+1-855-235-6014 Change market Find a dealer Login

 • Tier 4 final backhoes above 74 horsepower require a selective catalytic reduction (SCR) system and regular DEF refueling.
 The 64-horsepower Tier 4 Final engine in the EW60E has DPF with fully automatic regen and no DEF, which saves on cost and removes worries about having to store the DEF.

 While the excavator in any form will never completely take over backhoe loaders, the wheeled excavator is a good cost-efficient alternative if you require high mobility.
-The EW60E offers better access to confined areas, fast cycle times and operates at a lower cost.
+The EW60E compact wheeled excavator offers better access to confined areas, fast cycle times and operates at a lower cost.

-Our EW60E makes life easy for the operator by creating a comfortable environment.
+Our Volvo EW60E makes life easy for the operator by creating a comfortable environment.
 Cabs on these machines are easy to enter and exit, plus they offer great all-around visibility, well-placed controls, smooth operation and lower fatigue so you can get more done in your day.
+Wheeled excavators like the EW60E also allow operators to get more done in a day just by their design; and with easy maintenance and a wide range of attachments, it’s a smart way to take on all types of jobs.

 The best wheeled excavator lineup in the industry.